betterscientificsoftware/bssw.io/Articles/Blog/StreamliningSwDevptThroughContinuousIntegration.md

 ### Author bio

 Glenn is a computational geohydrologist and one of the principal developers of PFLOTRAN, a massively parallel simulator for modeling reactive multiphase flow and transport processes in the subsurface.
 He earned a B.S. in civil engineering from Brigham Young University and an M.S. and Ph.D. in civil and environmental engineering from the University of Illinois at Urbana-Champaign, where he was a U.S. Department of Energy Computational Science Graduate Fellow.
 Glenn is a principal member of the technical staff at Sandia National Laboratories and has worked at DOE national laboratories his entire professional career.
-Sandia National Laboratories is a multimission laboratory managed and operated by National Technology & Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.
+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology & Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA0003525.

 ### Cloud-Based Resources